Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 - The main electricity cable coming into your house from the grid, and

-- The electricity cables coming from your solar PV system.
+- The electricity cables coming from your solar PV system (if you have one).

 With the clamps in place, the battery brain is able to monitor all the important electricity flows around the house.
 For example, it can see how much solar electricity is being generated.
 It can also tell if electricity is being imported from the grid.